 Civitas Learning uses PPSM to allow institutions to, in the absence of randomization, use existing learning data to create control groups that most closely match the pilot or test group being studied.
 The more closely the control group is matched to the test group, the more statistically accurate the analysis becomes.
 The most recent iPASS literature lists PPSM as an accepted ‘rigorous’ standard.

 “Everyone from advising, to admissions to marketing is using Illume insights,” said Kowalski.
 It’s proving useful in helping with another trend in colleges of universities – high GPA departure.
-Supporting the evidence Civitas Learning uncovered in its Community Insights Report it’s not just academic failure that cause students to leave.
+Supporting the evidence Civitas Learning uncovered in its Community Insights Report, it’s not just academic failure that cause students to leave.
 In fact, more students are leaving higher education with GPAs above 2.0 than below it.
-And, MCCC is no exception with 73.7% of the non-persisting students having GPAs at or above 2.0 and 37.2% of non-persisters had GPAs at 3.0 or above in the last year.
+And, MCCC is no exception with 73.7 percent of the non-persisting students having GPAs at or above 2.0 and 37.2 percent of non-persisters had GPAs at 3.0 or above in the last year.
 “We reached out to a significant group of students who did not persist last year and asked them why,” said Kowalski.
 “It wasn’t academic.
-For the majority – about 70% – it was life logistics.
+For the majority – about 70 percent – it was life logistics.
 And, based on our survey findings, it’s not typically just one thing, it’s a process.
 We asked the ones we didn’t see as being at risk if it would have made a difference if we knew, and reached out before they left.
 They almost overwhelmingly said yes.”

 “The thing I am excited about is, with Illume our DIAL Working Group is empowered to do targeted outreach to understand what factors outside of GPA are making a difference, and act accordingly ,” Kowalski said.
 “That outreach is making a difference in the success of our students.”